KohakuBlueleaf/LyCORIS/README.md

 * Bugs in scaled weight norms of OFT.
 * Support merge sdxl loras which trained on plain diffusers with Kohya's LoRA implementation.
 * Refactor the batch convert scripts for pivotal bundle and hcp.
+* Fix bugs in merge scripts for Norm module and LoKr module.

 ## 2023/12/02 update to 2.0.0